Lemino: Origins as BeeTV and Video Store

-In April 2009, Avex Entertainment and NTT Docomo announced the launch of a mobile phone exclusive broadcasting station called BeeTV for Docomo users, which was set to start broadcasting on May 1, 2009.
-This project was announced in October 2008.
-BeeTV is operated by a joint venture company called Avex Broadcasting & Communications Inc., in which Avex holds a 70% stake and Docomo holds a 30% stake.
-The company was established on April 10, 2009.
-In March, 2011, it expanded its service to Android smartphones with a monthly subscription fee of 315 yen.
+Following an initial announcement in October 2008, Avex and NTT Docomo launched BeeTV, a mobile-exclusive broadcasting station for Docomo users, on May 1, 2009.
+BeeTV was operated by Avex Broadcasting & Communications Inc., a joint venture established on April 10, 2009, with Avex holding a 70% stake and Docomo holding 30%.
+In March 2011, the service expanded to Android smartphones with a monthly subscription fee of ¥315.